 Also, to get a head start, you can slice and dice the broccoli, green onion, and garlic in advance.
 (See below for more specific make-ahead and storage tips!)

 - Noodles: The noodle options here are pretty endless!
-You can use 3 (3-oz.) packs of ramen noodles, 1 (8-oz.) box of ramen noodles, or 1 (8-oz.) box of Pad Thai rice noodles.
+You can use 2 to 3 (3-oz.) packs of ramen noodles, 1 (8-oz.) box of ramen noodles, or 1 (8-oz.) box of Pad Thai rice noodles.

 - Green Onion: You need one whole bunch of green onions (also known as scallions).
 Both the green and white parts are edible, and can be enjoyed raw or cooked.
 The green have a milder flavor, while the white part is sharper tasting, or more onion-y in flavor.

 - Garlic: I like these noodles to be extra garlicky, which is why I use 4 cloves.
 You can use more or less depending on your preference.

 - Ginger: Fresh ginger is a must to add quintessential spicy aroma.
 You can choose to grate it on a microplane or finely mince it.

 - Chili Flakes: Depending on our spice tolerance, use anywhere from ¼ teaspoon to 1 teaspoon of red pepper flakes.
 I also like topping the noodles with a drizzle of chili oil.

 - Butter: It may seem like a wildcard ingredient, however butter creates a luxuriously silky sauce that coats the noodles like a dream.